ustwo/bdd-crossplatform-apps/docs/overview.md

 But please keep in mind that like any abstraction layer, it also has its downsides, particularly around stability, speed and features.

-We personally feel that, currently, it brings has more pros than cons and that the time spent maintaining different platform specific testing codebases can be used to improve and contribute back to a cross-platform tool.
+We personally feel that, currently, it has more pros than cons and that the time spent maintaining different platform specific testing codebases can be used to improve and contribute back to a cross-platform tool.
 Appium in this case.

 ## How it works